3/8″ UNF Hydraulic Hose Fittings to suit Marine brake trailers.

 Brass adaptor nuts seal hydraulic lines into components like master cylinders and hydraulic disc brakes.

-Copper washers are required when connecting dissimilar metals.
+When connecting dissimilar metals use copper washers.
 For example, when connecting a brass adaptor to a Dacromet or stainless caliper.

 - Long tube nut – zinc